JohnTerragnoli/ECE383_Lab03/README.md

  return 0;
 }
 ```
-The output from this code can be seen below:
+The output from this code was 3 if you input a 1, and a 4 if a 2 was input.
+Therefore, we know the board was getting a character, then adding "2" to it, then returning that value.
+Looks like the UART is working properly.

+6. *